-By the end of the 15 th week before their expected week of childbirth (EWC) or as soon as is reasonably practicable of the following: that they are pregnant; of the expected week of childbirth (EWC); of the date their maternity leave will Up to 52 weeks 'leave' away from their member duties after the birth of their child in the child's first year. of the expected week of childbirth (EWC);of the date their maternity leave will begin.
-This cannot be earlier than the beginning of the 11 th week before the expected week of childbirth.
-Before the 15th week before the baby is expected or in the case of adoption within 7 days of being notified that a child has been matched, unless it is not reasonably practicable, you must inform your manager in writing of the following: Up to 2 weeks 'leave' away from their duties after the birth of their child That you intend to take paternity leave the week the baby is due/or in the case of adoption the week the child is expected to be placed for adoption and the date when you were notified that you were matched with a child for adoption; Whether you wish to take one or two weeks leave; and ex da m pı in expected week of childbirth. efore the 15th week before the baby is expected or in the case of adoption within 7 mays of being notified that a child has been eatched, unless it is not reasonably racticable, you must inform your manager writing of the following: That you intend to take paternity leave the week the baby is due/or in the case of adoption the week the child is expected to be placed for adoption and the date when you were notified that you were matched with a child for adoption; Whether you wish to take one or two
+Type of Leave When Maximum duration of leave permitted Maternity By the end of the 15th week before their expected week of childbirth (EWC) or as soon as is reasonably practicable of the following: that they are pregnant; of the expected week of childbirth (EWC); of the date their maternity leave will begin.
+This cannot be earlier than the beginning of the 11th week before the expected week of childbirth.
+Up to 52 weeks 'leave' away from their member duties after the birth of their child in the child's first year.
+Paternity Before the 15th week before the baby is expected or in the case of adoption within 7 days of being notified that a child has been matched, unless it is not reasonably practicable, you must inform your manager in writing of the following: Up to 2 weeks 'leave' away from their duties after the birth of their child That you intend to take paternity leave the week the baby is due/or in the case of adoption the week the child is expected to be placed for adoption and the date when you were notified that you were matched with a child for adoption; Whether you wish to take one or two weeks leave; and When you want the leave to start

-9 You can change your mind about the start date of leave provided you give your Group Leader at least 28 days notice, unless this is not reasonably practicable.
+You can change your mind about the start date of leave provided you give your Group Leader at least 28 days notice, unless this is not reasonably practicable.